 Students participate in orientation and research skills programs designed to assist them in using LRC resources to enhance learning and research opportunities.
-They are also encouraged to use available computers, printers, photocopiers, and viewing and listening centers.
+They are also encouraged to use available computers, printers, photocopier, and scanner.

 LOST AND FOUND

 Inquiries pertaining to lost and found items should be made at the Switchboard/Reception Desk in the Learning Resources Center on the Wallace Campus or the Administration Building on the Sparks Campus.
 Students and individuals receiving services at the Center for Economic and Workforce Development should contact the Administrative Assistant to the Director of Institutional Advancement to inquire about lost and found items.